TrellixVulnTeam/swahilipython_SCMU/Doc/library/queue.rst

 .. method:: Queue.get(block=True, timeout=None)

-   Remove and return an item from the queue.
+   Remove and return an item kutoka the queue.
 If optional args *block* is true and *timeout* is ``None`` (the default), block if necessary until an item is available.
    If *timeout* is a positive number, it blocks at most *timeout* seconds and raises the :exc:`Empty` exception if no item was available within that time.